warp-ds/tech-docs/docs/css/background-color.md

 This works for both semantic and arbitrary classes with any primitive `--w-{color}` or semantic `--w-s-color-{name}` css variable.

 ::: warning Warning
-Please be advised that by using primitive variables you will lose theming possibilities, therefor we highly recommend only using semantic classes and tokens.
+Please be advised that by using primitive variables you will lose theming possibilities, therefore we highly recommend only using semantic classes and tokens.
 :::

 <example-container class="bg-center bg-[url(./50s-scientists.jpg)]">